 What are Liverpool John Moores University’s entry requirements — and my chances of getting in?

-LJMU’s varying entry requirements range from foundation degrees at 72 points in the Ucas tariff up to some degree programmes requiring 128 Ucas points.
-Reduced offers of up to 16 Ucas tariff points below the standard requirements are made to students who have engaged with outreach activities or who meet other widening participation criteria.
+LJMU's requirements range from 72 Ucas points for foundation degrees up to 128 points.
+Reduced offers of up to 16 points below standard requirements are made to students who have engaged with outreach activities or meet other widening participation criteria.
+The university had just under 30,000 applications in 2024, and more than 6,600 were accepted.

 What are the graduate prospects?